SpaYkeR696/rsschool-cv/cv.md

 ## Info
-Unfortunately, I have no work experience, I'm just learning and striving for something new and interesting, I want to learn new things and improve my skills
+Unfortunately, I have no work experience, I'm just learning and striving for something new and interesting, I want to learn new things and improve my skills.

 ## Skills
-HTML, CSS
+HTML, CSS.

 ## Code
 '''